 Goals: To make certain the Director’s Intent gets to the screen and speakers, and to make sure the audience is pleased with the results;

 Purposes: To Learn, To Do Well, To Make the Bosses Look Good…etc., to be able to talk logically with the techs with information that you or the audience noticed about the picture and sound…things like that…

 – there are many things that need to be done.
 Training is high on the list.
 Practice should be high on the list…but who has the time!?!?
 And, how horrible, you don’t have a tech or projectionist to teach you this week.

 You can still download some audio and light measuring tools for your phone.
 Then you can experiment and practice with them until you can use them easily in a dark room.

-If you are thinking it sounds like math and Must.
+If you are thinking, “This sounds like math and Must.
 Be.
-Ignored., you are right!
+Ignored.”, you are absolutely correct!
 In this case you can completely ignore the abbreviation and just know that you get a number that is a good average of the sound you are hearing.

 Many of the tools will have a Peak and RMS number displayed quickly and at the same time.
 Sometimes this is what you want.
 Sometimes you want to ignore one or the other number.
 But it is good to get familiar with both of them.
 Usually, we will just report the RMS level.

 But there is another layer of complexity.
 There are choices in how we measure RMS levels.
 The first choice is Fast or Slow.
 The second choice is A or B or C or Z weighting.
 Let’s cut to the answer and ignore the reasons: